Search

 By continuously monitoring equipment performance, they can predict potential failures, allowing for proactive maintenance to minimize downtime and prevent accidents.

 Today, we are only seeing the beginning of the era of AI-driven applications.
 Edge AI made it possible to move AI vision capabilities from the cloud to the field, enabling large-scale applications.
-Because of the strategic importance and distinct operational workflows, most oil and gas companies aim to build and operate their custom computer vision systems.
+Because of strategic importance and distinct operational workflows, most oil and gas companies aim to build and operate custom computer vision systems.

 To find related applications, check out our industry report about computer vision in energy and utilities industry applications.